OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See General controls
 * See controls for threats through use
 * HIDECONFIDENCE.
-Exclude indications of confidence in the output
+Exclude indications of confidence in the output Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?
 * SMALLMODEL.
 Overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.
+  Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?
-* TODO: Add noise to the training set.
+* ADDTRAINNOISE.
+TODO: Add noise to the training set.
+  Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?

 --------------------------------------